The Ultimate Guide to Handling Car Accident and Personal Injury Cases in Georgia

 Safety and Seeking Medical Attention

-According to the National Highway Traffic Safety Administration (NHTSA), more than 6 million car accidents occur each year in the United States, resulting in injuries in approximately 30% of these cases.
+According to the National Highway Traffic Safety Administration (NHTSA), more than 6 million car accidents occur each year in the United States, resulting in injuries in approximately 30% of cases.

 Documenting the Accident Scene